 Mike Zuccaro in San Diego, California is willing to tackle repairs on any tuner or receiver, whether tube or solid state, stereo or mono, including high-end units like Sequerras and Marantz 10Bs and even "exotic stuff."
 (But don't ask him to do mods -- he believes it's impossible to improve on the designer's original parts choices.)
 None of our panelists have used him but his work has been recommended by others.
 Mike is a McIntosh factory authorized service center.
 Contact Mike at mjzuccaroATaol.com (replace the AT with an @ sign), call him at (858) 271-8294, or visit his website.

 Please note that Stereo Surgeons in East Hartford, Connecticut is emphatically NOT RECOMMENDED.
 We have heard some horror stories in our FMtuners group about tuners that Ken Bernacky has held onto for YEARS, and obviously Ken has forgotten that reputable businesses have an obligation to communicate with their customers.
 There may even be something more serious going on here because we can't understand his failure to respond publicly to the complaints.
-With so many other good techs recommended above, you should NOT send your equipment into the black hole of Ken's shop.
+With so many other good techs recommended above, why send your equipment into the black hole of Ken's shop?

 In addition to a discussion of tuners and related topics, our FMtuners discussion group (groups.yahoo.com/group/FMtuners) contains photos of vintage equipment, old magazine ads and manufacturers' brochures, and a database page listing key specs of most of the tuners on this site (and some others).
 Registration is relatively painless.